Who are you going to believe, me or your lying eyes? That is the question being asked by the Left in and out of the news media (but mostly in).

 A. Barton Hinkle on the British riots:

 A scholar at Johns Hopkins blames "austerity cuts."
 So does The New York Times: "Economic malaise and cuts in spending and services instituted by the Conservative-led government have been recurring flashpoints for months."
 Reuters says a "sense of disenchantment" is shared by a "generation of young people with opportunities that fall well short of their aspirations."
-And—
+And—According to Janet Daley in the UK Telegraph they are not succeeding:

 Well, you get the point: Yes, the hooligans have destroyed family businesses, trashed London institutions, sent millions of real and sweat equity up in flames, inflicted misery on thousands of innocent people.
 But one mustn't judge too harshly.
 One must try to understand.